Music Scholarship Overview

 Do I need to apply to PLU to audition?

 Yes.
-While you do not need to be fully admitted before submitting videos for an Artistic Achievement Award, you must begin the PLU application process before completing the forms on Acceptd.
-You will be asked to enter a PLU ID number on the initial Acceptd application page
+While you do not need to be fully admitted before submitting videos for an Artistic Achievement Award, you must begin the PLU application process before completing the award application.

 Do I need to be fully admitted to PLU to receive a music scholarship?